-You can get an AdaptiBar discount code immediately by signing up for my slightly famous email list (to your right on PC, at the very end on mobile).
+You can get an AdaptiBar discount code immediately by signing up for my slightly famous email list (to your right on PC, at the very bottom on mobile).

 KARRIE: Mother of four children, learned the law all over again three years after graduating from an unaccredited school.
 Improved by 130 points to pass the California Bar Exam on her second attempt by studying smart, not just hard.

 BARRY: Third timer, foreign barrister from Ireland.
 Focused on the MBE, his weak area, to pass the Texas bar.

 KATHLEEN: 49-year-old mother with English as her second language.
 Tried various resources and techniques and implemented what worked for her on the California Bar Exam.